 A $500 House in Detroit is Philp’s raw and earnest account of rebuilding everything but the frame of his house, nail by nail and room by room.
 “Philp is a great storyteller…[and his] engrossing” (Booklist) tale is also of a young man finding his footing in the city, the country, and his own generation.
 We witness his concept of Detroit shift, expand, and evolve as his plan to save the city gives way to a life forged from political meaning, personal connection, and collective purpose.
 As he assimilates into the community of Detroiters around him, Philp guides readers through the city’s vibrant history and engages in urgent conversations about gentrification, racial tensions, and class warfare.

-Part social history, part brash generational statement, part comeback story, A $500 Housein Detroit is an intimate account of the tentative revival of an American city—home by home and person by person—and a glimpse at a new way forward for generations to come.
+Part social history, part brash generational statement, part comeback story, A $500 Housein Detroit “shines [in its depiction of] the ‘radical neighborliness’ of ordinary people in desperate circumstances” (Publishers Weekly).
+This is an unforgettable, intimate account of the tentative revival of an American city and a glimpse at a new way forward for generations to come.

 Drew Philp’s work has been published both nationally and internationally and has appeared in publications, including BuzzFeed, The Detroit Free Press, Metrotimes, Corp!
 Magazine, the Bakersfield Californian, and the Michigan Daily.
 He lives in Detroit with his dog, Gratiot.
 A $500 House in Detroit is his first book.